IconoclastXYZ/Voron/articles/Umbilical_conversion.md

 - Final wiring for the EBB36 board
 <img src="/images/EBB36 Voron wiring 2022-12-29 15_43_52.png" width="600">

+- To setup the WaveShare RS485-CAN-HAT it is a little complicated, but best described [here](https://github.com/maz0r/klipper_canbus/blob/main/controller/rs485.md)
+- Make sure to choose the same bus speed for the CAN-HAT (suggest 250000) and the EBB36 (when flashing it)

 - Add to /boot/config.txt (note the need for the \[all\] otherwise it can slip under Pi2, Pi3 or Pi4 and not work
 ```
 [all]